-Abstract: The latitude gradient in comparative development is a striking fact: as one moves away from the equator, economic activity rises.
+The latitude gradient in comparative development is a striking fact: as one moves away from the equator, economic activity rises.
 While this regularity is well known, it is not well understood.
-Perhaps the strongest correlate with (absolute) latitude is the intensity of ultraviolet radiation (UV-R), which epidemiological research has shown to be a cause of a wide range of diseases.
+Perhaps the strongest correlate of (absolute) latitude is the intensity of ultraviolet radiation (UV-R), which epidemiological research has shown to be a cause of a wide range of diseases.
 We establish that UV-R is strongly and negatively correlated with economic activity, both across and within countries.
 We propose and test a mechanism that links UV-R to current income differences via the impact of disease ecology on the timing of the take-off to sustained growth.

-Keywords: Comparative development, climate, UV radiation, disease ecology, fertility transition, take-off to modern economic growth
+Key words: Comparative development, Climate, UV radiation, Disease ecology, Fertility transition, Takeoff to modern economic growth

-JEL Codes: O11; I00; Q54
+JEL Codes: O11, I00, Q54